Metra: Routes

+New routes in development

+In 2023, the Illinois Department of Transportation selected Metra as the agency to run restored rail service to Rockford.
+New stations will be built in Belvidere and Rockford.
+There were plans for a station in Huntley, but the village government backed out of the project in October 2025.
+The new route will share tracks with the Milwaukee District West Line from Chicago to Elgin, but will run as a separate service.
+Construction is scheduled to begin in Spring 2026, with a service start date of 2027.

-Proposed routes
+Other proposed routes

 Metra proposed two routes in the early 2000s: the SouthEast Service, which would connect some portions of the southern suburbs with downtown Chicago; and the Suburban Transit Access Route, which would connect various suburbs with each other without going into downtown.
 As of 2020, only the SouthEast Service is still being considered.

-In 2023, the Illinois Department of Transportation selected Metra as the agency to run restored rail service to Rockford.
+In August 2024, Metra operated a temporary pilot project where it ran daily and hourly train service from Union Station to O'Hare Transfer station on the North Central Service.
+It coincided with the 2024 Democratic National Convention.
+Metra plans to use the findings of the pilot project to explore the idea of launching a dedicated, frequent O'Hare Airport Express Service.

+On December 16, 2025, Illinois Governor JB Pritzker signed the Northern Illinois Transit Authority Act (NITA, SB 2111) into law.
+A provision of the new law requires Metra to launch a study to explore the possibility of extending the Metra Electric District to Kankakee.

 Pre-Metra routes

 Several commuter lines were discontinued before Metra was established.
 The Illinois Central West Line from present-day Millennium Station to Addison, Illinois, (closed 1931), Pennsylvania Railroad line to Valparaiso, Indiana, (closed 1935), New York Central line from LaSalle Street Station to Elkhart, Indiana, (closed 1964), and four Chicago & North Western lines to St. Charles, Aurora, Freeport, and Kenosha-Harvard (all municipalities in Illinois and Wisconsin, closed 1930–51).
 The Burlington Route had service between Aurora and West Chicago, Illinois (closed 1943).
 Chicago Eastern Illinois operated commuter service on this line out of Dearborn Station to Dolton and Momence, respectively.
 The Chicago and Eastern Illinois commuter line to Momence, Illinois, ended in 1935, while the Chicago and Western Indiana service to Dolton, Illinois, was discontinued in 1964.
 Chicago Great Western had commuter service to DeKalb, Illinois (closed 1906).
 Santa Fe service to Joliet, Illinois (closed 1903).
 However, Metra runs service to Joliet, Illinois, on two routes: Heritage Corridor and Rock Island District.